charlesglucas/ofbm_tools/README.md

   - `est.h`, classical multivariate self-similarity exponent estimates;
   - `estbc.h`, bias corrected multivariate self-similarity exponent estimates.

-As for the count of the self-similarity exponents, a bootstrap procedure is needed for the pairwise tests.
-The underlying clustering strategy needs to run OFBM_estimBC_BS with adapted parameters:
+The count of the self-similarity exponents needs to run OFBM_estimBC_BS with adapted parameters for the bootstrap procedure :
 ```
 % parameters of the estimation for clustering
 paramsEst.NB = 500; paramsEst.LB = 2*params.Nwt;